Showing posts with label Tuscany. Show all posts

 Reaching Florence

 Florence has two main railway stations – Santa Maria Novella and Rifredi.
 Santa Maria Novella (SMN) is the main railway station of Florence and is near the tourist areas explained in this post.
+If your train stops only at Rifredi, there are many local and regional trains, which can take you to SMN station, five minutes away (a walk from Rifredi to SMN would take more than 30 minutes).

 At SMN, take the exit on the left and then take the underpass towards Santa Maria Novella church across the street.